gbtami/pychess-variants/static/docs/zh/terminology.md

 **Leapers** are pieces that have fixed movements and cannot be obstructed to reach their destination.
 The knight in chess is a classic example.
 The horse in xiangqi and janggi is a modified leaper because it can be blocked.
 Similar pieces have also been referred to as "lame leapers."

 **Hoppers** are pieces that must first jump over another piece before it can move or capture.
 There are no hoppers in chess, but the cannon in Xiangqi (captures orthogonally by jumping over another piece first) as well as a different cannon in Janggi (both moves and captures orthogonally by jumping over another piece first) are the classic hoppers.
+(Note that technically, the xiangqi cannon is technically a hybrid rider-hopper because of its rider movement and hopper capture, while the janggi cannon is a pure hopper)

 Finally, **compound pieces** are pieces that combine the moves of two simple pieces.
 The chess queen, which combines the rook and bishop, is a classic example.
 Many fairy pieces are compound pieces.